splynx/docs/files/en/payment_systems/netcash_pay_now/netcash_pay_now.md

 We highly recommend to check *Netcash Pay Now* logs in case of payment failure to understand the reason of it.

-Also all *Netcash Pay Now* bank statements can be found under `Finance → Bank statements → View history`:
+Also all *Netcash Pay Now* payment statements can be found under `Finance → Payment statements → View history`:

 ![statements](statements.png)